-The Public Defense
+The Public Defence

 If The Academic Council accepts a doctoral dissertation for a public defence, the author is asked to set a date that suits the assessment committee as well as the appointed chair of the defence ceremony.